Albertokam/SQL_applestore/README.md

 ## 2. Data Preparation
+Dataset contains 5 files:
-We have 5 files: 1 for Apple Store main characteristics (like name, rating, genre) and then 4 files of description field of each app.
+1 for Apple Store main characteristics (like name, rating, genre) 4 files of description field of each app.
-First, we will merge this 4 files into a new one called "applestore_description_combined", then we will work with only two files ("AppleStore" and "applestore_description_combined").
+In order to work with them, we will merge this 4 files into a new one called "applestore_description_combined", this way we will work only withtwo files ("AppleStore" and "applestore_description_combined").

 ```sql
 Create TABLE applestore_description_combined AS